frappe/erpnext/erpnext/docs/user/manual/en/accounts/articles/withdrawing-salary-from-owners-equity-account.md

 ### Question

-After meeting with my accountant here in the US, I was informed that with my company being a sole member, I should not pay myself a salary that would hit the direct expenses account but instead should take a "draw" that hits the balance sheet and not the expenses.
+After meeting with my accountant here in the US, I was informed that with my organization being a sole member, I should not pay myself a salary that would hit the direct expenses account but instead should take a "draw" that hits the balance sheet and not the expenses.
 Can you please advise how I should set this up in ERP Next please?

 ### Answer